Learn why so many people DON'T wear the most comfortable contact lenses and why you may need to change your brand of contacts to avoid dry itchy eyes.

 The most comfortable contact lenses you can find, are, in my opinion, breathable contact lenses ie. ones that allow the maximum amount of oxygen to get through to the cornea, allowing your eyes to "breathe."

-When I first started wearing rigid gas permeable lenses 25 years ago, the plastic they were made of didn't exactly let much oxygen through.
-Today, however, the silicon in modern gas permeable rigid lenses actually allows more oxygen through than older types of soft contacts that are bought for 1-2 years use.
+When I first started wearing rigid gas permeable lenses 30 years ago, the plastic they were made of didn't exactly let much oxygen through.
+Today, however, the silicon used in modern gas permeable rigid lenses actually allows more oxygen through than older types of soft contacts that are bought for 1-2 years use.

 This means that your lenses feel soft and almost silky when popped into the eye and, as 97% of the oxygen in the air gets into your eye, your eyes don't feel dry part-way through the day.